BryanRobertson/Alba/README.md

 Alba is a scratchpad for my hobby game-programming ideas.
 It's basically whatever I feel like working on at that particular moment, with shared/reusable code in a common framework that I can reuse later.

-Surprisingly for someone that works as a gameplay programmer, when I program in my spare time I usually get the itch to write my own engine rather than a game, so here we are.
-There's a lot of lower-level code that I don't really get the chance to touch at work because I have other things to do, so this is my outlet for my need to understand how things work.

-The name is gaelic for "Scotland".
-I don't speak gaelic, but I wanted a name that was short, easy to spell and remember (so I could use its name as a namespace without hating myself everytime I had to type it), and that would be unlikely to have been taken already.
-I guess I was feeling pretty patriotic or something that day.

 ## Language

+The programming style is probably is a bit more "modern C++" heavy than I'd write in code that has to ship.
+This is more of a testbed to get practical experience with certain language features, so I can evaluate them for myself.

 Alba is written in C++17, as I wanted to get some hands-on experience writing C++17 code, and particularly writing game/engine code using C++17 from the ground up.

 ## Syncing